-The syntactic restrictions we put on the description of ornament make projections incomplete, i.e.. one may cook up some valid ornaments that cannot be described this way, e.g.. using arbitrary computation in the projection.
+The syntactic restrictions we put on the specification of ornaments make projections incomplete, i.e. one may cook up some valid ornaments that cannot be described this way, e.g. using arbitrary computation in the projection.
 However, it seems that interesting ornaments can usually be expressed as valid projections.
 As expected, length satisfies the conditions imposed on projections and thus defines an ornament from natural numbers to lists.

-Perhaps surprisingly, by this definition, the unit type is an ornament of lists (and, in fact, of any type), witnessed by the following function:
+Perhaps surprisingly, by this definition, the unit type is an ornament of lists (and, in fact, of any type inhabited by a non-recursive value), witnessed by the following function:

 '''

-let nil () = Nil let ornament nil : unit \rightarrow \alpha list
+let nil () = Nil ornament from nil : unit \rightarrow \alpha list

 '''

 This example actually belongs to a larger class of ornaments that removes constructors from their underlying datatype (see more advanced uses of such examples in §3.3.
-From a type theoretic perspective, this is unsurprising: removing a constructor is simply achieved by inserting a field asking for an element of the empty set.
+From a type theoretic perspective, this is unsurprising: in the original presentation of ornaments, removing a constructor is simply achieved by inserting a field asking for an element of the empty set.